coldclimate/omnomfrickinnom/content/blog/2020-03-15-chicken-methi.markdown

 ## Do

 * Put the chicken skins and onion in a frying pan on a low heat.
 As the chicken skin fat renders the onion will start the gently fry
-* Once the onions have softened and started to colout add the spiced and stir furiously.
-Have a cup of water on hand incase you need to quenchy the chilli tear gas.
+* Once the onions have softened and started to colour add the spiced and stir furiously.
+Have a cup of water on hand in case you need to quench the chilli tear gas.
 * Once the spices have cooked out for a minute add the chicken (and bones), stirring and keeping it moving for a good 5 minutes
 * Add the green chilli and tomato paste, cook and stir for another few minutes
 * Add about 300ml of hot water.
 Stir and let it bubble for 5 minutes